wangziqi2013/wangziqi2013.github.io/_posts/2021-08-26-typed-archi.markdown

    common types.
 The former can be implemented by providing some sort of programmability using three registers (offset, shift, mask), and the latter can be implemented with a lookup table that virtualizes instruction opcode.

+2. A typed architecture does not necessarily imply a type tagged address space.
+In fact, it also works for explicitly typed environments such as scripted language interpreters.
+Just tell the hardware where to find the type tags, and it can be loaded/stored with the actual value.

 **Comments:**

 1. The design seems to assume that the type ID of an object pointer is adjacent to the pointer value itself,